wmacevoy/kiss/README.md

 The `Run` part of the kiss API simplifies starting and controlling the execution of your application.
 It contains a `main()` method to launch your application which does the following

 1. Run looks for the application class.
 This is `App` in the default (no declaration) package.
-If you want to use some other class, just pass the `--app <classname>` argument on the command line, or specifiy it with the `JAVA_APP` environment variable.
+If you want to use some other class, just pass the `--app <classname>` argument on the command line, or specify it with the `JAVA_APP` environment variable.

 2. Run constructs an instance of the application class using the default constructor.
 The constructor (or anywhere else) can use APP_ARGS to access command line arguments and APP_NAME contains the class name of the application object.
 After the instance is constructed (at the end of this step), APP is a global reference to the application object.